VolkovIlia/academic-cv/content/ru/publication/kovalskii-hexagonal-bnbn-osupported-2022/index.md

 ---
-title: Hexagonal BN- and BNO-supported Au and Pt Nanocatalysts in Carbon Monoxide Oxidation and Carbon Dioxide Hydrogenation Reactions
+title: Hexagonal BN- and BNO-supported Au and Pt nanocatalysts in carbon monoxide oxidation and carbon dioxide hydrogenation reactions

 # Authors
 # A YAML list of author names